Where to find Raptor of the Mists in Elden Ring

 Before you can start searching for Raptor of the Mists, be sure that you have the Glintstone Key and are able to use it to get past the seal and teleport to the Academy Main Gate.
 That’s where you’ll be able to get Raptor of the Mists.
 However, it isn’t some collectible you’ll find on a corpse.
 You have to work for this Ash of War.

-But let’s get you some directions first.
-When you teleport to the Academy Main Gate, by default the game has you facing the lift that leads into the Academy and all its secrets.
+When you teleport to the Academy Main Gate, the game by default has you facing the lift that leads into the Academy and all its secrets.
 Instead of walking towards that, turn around and head towards the bridge behind you.
 On the bridge, you should find a red summoning sign.
 If you click on that summoning sign, it will ask you if you want to be summoned by Yura, Hunter of Bloody Fingers.
 If you want the Raptor of the Mists, say yes.